DASH diet ranked No. 1 for heart health, report says - WTOP News

 Also, it encourages “people to limit certain things like really salty foods, or fatty meats or foods that are rich in sugar, like soft drinks,” Washington Post health columnist Anahad O’Connor told WTOP.

-He added that the DASH diet is great because it’s adaptable and not extremely restrictive.

-“You can adopt it based on your personal or cultural preferences.
-It’s also not super expensive.
-It’s affordable,” O’Connor said.
+O’Connor said that the DASH diet is great because it’s adaptable and not extremely restrictive, and can be adapted based on your personal or cultural preferences, adding that it’s affordable, as well.

 According to the report, a Mediterranean style diet was ranked No. 2 while the paleo and keto diets were ranked the two worst because they tend to restrict a lot of heart healthy foods.